AUSTRALIAN MASTERS ATHLETICS Inc

 EVENT MANAGER SOFTWARE

-SAMA has developed it's own application for managing weekly events.
-The 'Event Manager' software has been developed using Microsoft Excel Forms, VBA programming language over Excel tables.
+SAMA has it's own application for managing weekly events.
+The 'Event Manager' software has been developed by John Hore using Microsoft Excel Forms, VBA programming language over Excel tables.
 The approach of using Excel rather than established database software was taken because the system was developed over several years, and having familiar Excel tables available made it possible to use either the 'front end' GUI (Forms), or the 'back end' Excel tables to run an event.

 The system has been developed around the way that SAMA operates.
 Many SAMA events as 'Yacht' handicapped and a lot of the effort within the system has been directed towards managing time based handicapping.